Frequently asked questions

 What is the fee for financial planning services?

-Fees for the financial planning services are based on the client's needs and the complexity of the client's situation.
-The fee for the second year of financial planning services is typically one-half the first year's fee.
+Fees for the financial planning services are based on the client’s needs and the complexity of the client’s situation.
+During our initial (complimentary) meeting with you, we determine — and tell you — how much your financial planning fee will be.

 How frequently will my account be reviewed?